winsrewu/riscv-mc/README.md

 **1.1k** commands per instruction on average with decode_map cache hit.
 5k commands per instruction on average otherwise.

+# Quick Start
+### Eliza in Minecraft
+Download the datapack from https://storage.jawbts.org/datapack/eliza%40riscvmc-3.0.0.zip and follow the instructions below, start from 'Running the program'.
+This datapack uses a recreation of Eliza, which origins in https://github.com/anthay/ELIZA/blob/master/src/eliza.cpp.

 # Usage
 ### Compiling the datapack
 1. Install mc-build, please follow the instructions on https://mcbuild.dev.